Val Murray Runge: Scientific career

 Runge is an early pioneer in MRI, known for his work in 1982-1984 demonstrating for the first time the potential as well as early diagnostic utility of intravenous contrast media in MRI, specifically the gadolinium chelates.

 He is an author of more than 230 peer-reviewed papers published in the scientific literature.
 He is also the editor for twenty-one medical textbooks, with several of these translated into other languages, including German, Chinese, Polish and Turkish.
 His most recent textbooks are "Neuroradiology - the Essentials with MR and CT", second edition, "Imaging of Cerebrovascular Disease", "The Physics of Clinical MR Taught Through Images", fifth edition (2022), and the second edition of "Essentials of Clinical MR".
-He has given more than 800 scientific and invited presentations at national and international meetings and medical schools across North America, Europe, Australia, Japan, Korea and China over the past 38 years.
+He has given more than 800 scientific and invited presentations at national and international meetings and medical schools across North America, Europe, Australia, Japan, Korea and China over the past 43 years.

 Runge holds a U.S. patent (#4615879), together with Jeffrey A. Clanton, for oral particulate NMR contrast agents.

 Current activities

-Since 1994, Runge has been editor-in-chief of Investigative Radiology (2021 Impact Factor of 10.065).
+Since 1994, Runge has been editor-in-chief of Investigative Radiology (2023 Impact Factor of 7).
 He was also a member of the editorial boards of the Journal of Magnetic Resonance Imaging and Topics in Magnetic Resonance Imaging since their respective inceptions, in 1991 and 1988, and remained on these two editorial boards until the early 2020s.
 He remains active in research and development of MRI contrast agents and advanced MRI imaging techniques.
 In 2019, under his guidance, the first study demonstrating the toxicity of gadolinium chelates to brain tissue was published.
 This identifies a pathway by which linear gadolinium chelates may produce ill effects in otherwise normal patients long after injection, supporting the EMA's decision in 2017 to withdraw certain, and restrict other, agents in this category from clinical use.
-Runge also maintains an educational website (clinical-mri.com), for which international experts in MRI provide insights on imaging techniques and strategies.